 Remember “the decision maker” is usually more than one person

 In complex B2B sales (and in some cases when you are selling direct to consumer) there are more and more people involved in the sales process.
 When solutions become more complex and budgets become more restricted, hurdles increase.
 Decisions are infrequently unilateral.
-To address this, you need to approach each situation with a level of curiosity and pragmatism.
+To address this, you need to approach each situation with curiosity and pragmatism.
 Ask yourself, who are the players in your sales process?
 Who are all of the people that you are going to encounter along the way?
 This list of people can include the receptionist all the way up to the CEO and everyone in between.

 Recognize that your reputation is impacted by every interaction

 Every individual involved has influence, or at least you should assume that they do.
-The moment you get involved with the company, whether it is a small or a large one, you are starting to develop a reputation within the company.
+The moment you get involved with a company, whether it is a small or a large one, you are starting to develop a reputation within that company.
 Every person you interact with is going to have an impact on your overall reputation.
 If you don’t believe that the way you treat the receptionist is going to have an impact on whether or not you get a meeting with the person the next level up, you are sorely mistaken.
 Remember, there are no unimportant puzzle pieces.
 They all need to be placed in a specific way.

 Realize the way you describe your value proposition needs to evolve throughout the process